Competencies, Guidelines & Publications > Guidelines and Position Papers

 They covered 12 key themes, prioritised as being the most important issues for the care of people with HIV.
 Derived from the best available evidence, the Standards focus on aspects of care that have particular relevance for delivering equitable high-quality services that secure the best possible outcomes for people with HIV.

-Click here to read the NHIVNA Position Statement
+Click here to read the NHIVNA position statement

 Read more information and download the Standards of care for people living with HIV (2013)